tonethar/IGME-330-Spring-2023/_to-do.md

 ## II.
 Daily Activity/Checkoffs
+- I got rid of all the in-class exercises/activities when we went online during the pandemic.
+It's time to bring them back, but with better participation from the students
 - Most days will have an "attendance quiz/activity" that starts right at the beginning of class
   - there will be an associated myCourses dropbox - "Daily Checkoffs" or something like that
   - we will generally grade these just for completion, not correctness